cnuland/hello-chris-vulkan-ollama/.k8s/vulkan/README.md

 - GPU scheduling: `amd.com/gpu: 1` ensures the pod lands on the AMD GPU node and `/dev/dri` is available to Vulkan.
 - Security: runs under OpenShift's restricted SCC; the image creates `/models` with 0777 so no explicit `fsGroup` is required.

-## Warmup Sidecar
+## Warmup Sidecar with Keep-Alive
 The deployment includes a warmup sidecar container that:
 1. Waits for the Ollama server to be ready
 2. Sends a generate request to trigger model loading and Vulkan shader compilation
 3. Runs in the background so the pod becomes ready quickly
-4. Periodically pings the API to keep the model warm
+4. **Sends keep-alive requests every 20 minutes** to prevent model unloading

+This ensures:
-This ensures users don't have to wait 7-8 minutes on their first request.
+- Users don't have to wait 7-8 minutes on their first request
+- The model stays loaded indefinitely (keep-alive is 30 min, requests sent every 20 min)
+- No cold starts during normal operation

 ## Performance tuning environment variables
 - `OLLAMA_KEEP_ALIVE=30m` - Keep model loaded for 30 minutes between requests
 - `OLLAMA_LOAD_TIMEOUT=20m` - Allow 20 minutes for model loading (Vulkan shader compilation)
 - `OLLAMA_RUNNER_START_TIMEOUT=20m` - Allow 20 minutes for runner startup
-- `OLLAMA_CONTEXT_LENGTH=2048` - Reduced context for faster initialization
+- `OLLAMA_CONTEXT_LENGTH=32768` - 32K context for extended conversations and COT reasoning
 - `OLLAMA_NUM_PARALLEL=1` - Single request at a time (optimized for single user)

 ## Model storage
 The deployment uses a 250Gi NFS PVC (`ollama-models`) for persistent model storage at `/models`.
 This is already configured in `pvc.yaml` and mounted in the deployment.

+## Chat Frontend

+A Next.js chat frontend is available in the `/app` directory.
+It provides:
+- Streaming chat with COT (chain-of-thought) rendering
+- **Rolling context window** with automatic summarization
+- **16K default output tokens** for verbose reasoning
+- LaTeX math rendering (KaTeX) and syntax highlighting
+- Session management, document attachments, and prompt presets

+See `/app/README.md` for deployment instructions.

 ## Troubleshooting
 - `ContainerCreating` for a long time: check image pull permissions and the `quay-pull` secret.
 - GPU not available / Pending: ensure no other pod is currently reserving `amd.com/gpu: 1` and the AMD device plugin is healthy.
 - System RAM OOMKilled: keep `/models` disk‑backed (not tmpfs), and consider lowering BIOS‑reserved VRAM from 96GiB to ~88GiB to give Linux more RAM.
-- **Warmup sidecar logs:** Check `oc logs -n gpt-oss <pod> -c warmup` to verify the sidecar triggered model loading.
+- **Warmup sidecar logs:** Check `oc logs -n gpt-oss <pod> -c warmup` to verify the sidecar triggered model loading and keep-alive.
 - **Model loading status:** Check `oc logs -n gpt-oss <pod> -c ollama` to see Vulkan shader compilation progress.
 - **First request times out (504):** Ensure the warmup sidecar is running and route timeout is set to 300s+.
 The 120B model requires ~7-8 minutes for Vulkan shader compilation.
 - **Subsequent requests are slow:** Check if the model was unloaded (`curl /api/ps`).
-Keep-alive is set to 30 minutes by default.
+With the keep-alive sidecar, this should not happen.
+- **Response cuts off:** Increase `num_predict` in the API call or `defaultOutputTokens` in the frontend.
+The frontend defaults to 16K tokens.